adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 public, so that's a good minimum version to pick.
 In general, the defaults for the Universal Windows Platform choice are good enough.

-Finally, we will be asked about our iOS build host.
-This must be some sort of mac.
-As I said previously, I use a Mac Mini underneath my desk for this.
-The latest Xamarin tools forego a dedicated build service and instead use a secure shell (ssh) connection to connect to the Mac.
-That means you must go through the process for [setting up the mac for ssh access][9].
+Xamarin allows us to build iOS applications directly from Visual Studio.
+For this to work, we must have access to a Mac.
+This could be anything from a MacBook Air/Pro, to a Mac Mini in a drawer or closet in the office, or maybe even a [Mac in the cloud][19].
+The Xamarin tools use SSH to connect to the Mac, which must be [configured to build iOS apps from Visual Studio][9].

+> If you don't have a Mac and are not interested in building iOS applications, don't give up now!
+You can cancel through the Mac specific project setup and continue with building a great Android and Universal Windows app.
+You can delete the iOS specific project after it has been created.

 When prompted about the Xamarin Mac Agent, click on **OK** to get the list of local mac agents: